 2. Improved Communication

-· Share photos quickly and easily via apps that provide online group photo albums (Google Photos is my choice) and give printed versions that commemorate the experiences (Shutterfly is a good one for this).
+Share photos quickly and easily via photo sharing apps and websites that provide online group photo albums (Google Photos is my choice) and give printed versions that commemorate the experiences (Shutterfly is a good one for this).

-Best yet, smartphones can actually be used to speak voice-to-voice with your loved ones, just like an old-fashioned telephone!
+Best yet, smartphones have voice to text capabilities, which allow you to speak voice-to-voice with your loved ones, just like an old-fashioned telephone!

 3. Personal Growth

 Third, I have some friends who use their phone as their personal matchmaker.
 Some have downloaded apps to help them find dates, others use apps to find friends with mutual interests.
-I didn’t even know that dating apps / website for people over 50 even existed!
+I didn’t even know that senior dating apps and websites for people over 50 even existed!